derailed/bigbertha/README.md

-# Basilik - Additional firepower to your Firebase batteries
+# Basilik - Ruby firepower to your Firebase batteries

 Firebase is a real-time backend that allows one to store key-value pairs in a hierarchical fashion, without having to manage additional servers.
 Firebase offers api's for a variety of client libs such as javascript, REST, IOS and now Ruby ;-).
-Mechanisms are in place to automatically broadcast updates to the various client sharing a firebase.
-Pretty cool feature for application needing the share data across a variety of platforms.
-Get the firehose from http://firebase.com
+A cool thing about Firebase is that it broadcast changes to a variety of clients listening on a given firebase and allows disparate client to share their data.
+Checkout http://firebase.com for the firehose...

 ## Requirements